-Vince Munch is in his fourth season as an assistant football coach at Washington and Lee, serving as the tight ends and wide receivers coach.
+Vince Munch is in his fifth season as an assistant football coach at Washington and Lee, serving as the defensive line coach.

-Munch's first three seasons have resulted in a number of offensive records and one ODAC title.
-His 2012 team posted an 8-3 overall record and won the Old Dominion Athletic Conference title.
+Munch's first four seasons have resulted in a number of records and two ODAC titles.
+As an offensive assistant, he helped the 2012 team post an 8-3 overall record and they claimed the Old Dominion Athletic Conference title.
 W&L led Division III with an average of 363.7 rushing yards per game and finished fourth nationally in third down conversion percentage, converting 52.8 percent of the time.
 The Generals also averaged 431.3 total yards and 35.3 points per contest.

 Munch joined the Generals staff after one season as the tight ends coach at Marietta College, helping the Pioneers average better than 250 passing yards per game in posting a 3-7 record in the rugged Ohio Athletic Conference during the 2011 campaign.